Australia's wild rivers

 - Macquarie Library with the Division of National Mapping, Department of Resources and Energy, Macquarie World Atlas , 1984

-- Victorian Department of Sustainability and Environment, Rivers, streams and creeks
+- Victorian Department of Sustainability and Environment, Rivers, estuaries and wetlands

 Rivers as habitats

 - Australian Heritage Commission , Conservation guidelines for the management of wild river values

 - Gondwana Rainforests of Australia World Heritage Area

 - Legune (Joseph Bonaparte Bay) Important Bird Area

 - Northern Territory Government, Sites of Conservation Significance, Legune coastal floodplain

 Environment issues and assessments – ebbs and flows

 - ABC, Debate Queensland's ten wild river areas